gaomingzhao666/gaomingzhao666/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🍉 &nbsp; Love to eating something like snacks and sweets, that's why I'm tring to hard work!
+- 🍉 &nbsp; Love to eat something like snacks and sweets, that's why I'm tring to hard work!
-- 🎓 &nbsp; Graduated on the major of Computer Science and Technology.
+- 🎓 &nbsp; Graduated onwith the major of Computer Science and Technology.
 - 🌏 &nbsp; Using English, Japanese and Chinese.
-- 🌱 &nbsp; Be interested about python script automation and backend service.
+- 🌱 &nbsp; Be interested in python script automation and backend service.
-- 💻 &nbsp; Enthusiasting about lower price of CPUs, Computers and Phones.
+- 💻 &nbsp; Enthusiastic about lower price of CPUs, Computers and Phones.

 <h3> 🛠 &nbsp;Tech Stack</h3>